unstoppabledomains/dev-docs/manage-domains/managing-domains-using-contracts.md

 # Managing Domains Using Contracts

-This guide covers how to manage Unstoppable Domain records using contracts.
+This page covers how to manage Unstoppable Domain records using contracts.
 This process requires using the Etherscan and Polygonscan user interface to write and execute contracts.

 ## Step 1: Select a UNS Registry Smart Contract
 The [UNS Registry](../../developer-toolkit/smart-contracts/uns-smart-contracts/#unsregistry) contract is where domain owners store their data and is a map of domain namehashes to key-value dictionaries of records.
 Choose one of the Unstoppable Registry smart contracts to interact with (either mainnet or testnet).